Hotmoka/hotmoka/tutorial/Takamaka.md

 > `this.counter` could be incremented, and the invariant is lost.
 > The contract will remain in blockchain in an inconsistent state,
 > for ever.
 The situation would be worse if an `OutOfGasError` would
-> be caught: the caller might chooce the exact amount of gas needed to
+> be caught: the caller might provide exactly the amount of gas needed to
 > reach the `flagAsInList()` call, and leave the contract in an inconsistent
 > state.
 Checked exceptions, instead, are explicitly checked by the
 > compiler, which should ring a bell in the head of the programmer.